xmtp/xmtp-react-native/README.md

 ```

 Currently, network nodes are configured to rate limit high-volume publishing from clients.
 A rate-limited client can expect to receive a 429 status code response from a node.
 Rate limits can change at any time in the interest of maintaining network health.

+## Use local storage

+> **Important**
+> If you are building a production-grade app, be sure to use an architecture that includes a local cache backed by an XMTP SDK.

+To learn more, see [Use a local cache](https://xmtp.org/docs/tutorials/performance#use-a-local-cache).

 ## Create a client